 "I am very grateful and inspired to be a part of the UK DRI.
-With the backing of institute, my team and I look forward to making important advances in knowledge that can help treat and prevent diseases causing dementia."
+With the backing of the institute, my team and I look forward to making important advances in knowledge that can help us tackle the huge challenge of treating and preventing diseases causing dementia."
 Barry McColl

 UK DRI Group Leader

 With expertise in neuroimmune biology and inflammation, Dr Barry McColl’s work aims to identify new treatment targets in this exciting field.
 Obtaining his PhD in Neuroscience from the University of Glasgow in 2004, he went on to complete postdoctoral training at the University of Manchester, joining The Roslin Institute at the University of Edinburgh in 2010 as a Tenure-track Fellow.
 He joins the UK DRI at Edinburgh to lead a novel programme of research investigating how microglia influence resilience and susceptibility to neurodegenerative and vascular diseases that are causes of dementia.